Skip to Main Content

 Unclear: Why are social networking sites harmful sometimes?

-Clear: How are online users experiencing or addressing privacy issues on the social networking sites Facebook and TikTok?
+Clear: How are online users experiencing privacy issues on the social networking sites Facebook and TikTok?

 Focus.
 Is your question focused?
 Will you be able to cover the topic adequately in the space available?